Heatblur-Simulations/f-4e-manual/src/dcs/mission_editor.md

 ## Laser Options

-Allows to preselect a laser code for targeting pod and laser-guided weapons.
+Allows to preselect a laser code for the targeting pod and laser-guided weapons.

 ## Radio Options